Speeding up A/B tests with discipline

 • It is less noisy.

-III.
 Boost signal and reduce noise with thoughtful statistics

-1. Covariate adjustment (CUPED & CURE)
+Covariate adjustment (CUPED & CURE)

-For practitioners, CURE and CUPED are extremely powerful techniques, because you sacrifice nothing as they are consistent estimators, but reduced variance with simple linear regressions.
-Meanwhile, once you applied CUPED, you are over 80% there.
-Most other statistical methods require bias-variance trade-off.
-Don’t get too fancy, as the integrity and trustworthiness of the experimentation program is important.
-If you used a novel method and the result flipped, overall trust can evaporate very quickly.
+For practitioners, CURE and CUPED are extremely powerful techniques because you sacrifice nothing (as they are consistent estimators), but they reduce variance with simple linear regressions.
+Meanwhile, once you apply CUPED, you are over 80% there.
+Most other statistical methods require bias-variance trade-offs.

-2. Winsorization and thresholding
+Winsorization and thresholding

-3. Stratified sampling
+Stratified sampling

-Put together, these tricks can reduce your noise with discipline, rigor and interpretability.
+Put together, these tricks can reduce your noise with discipline, rigor, and interpretability.
 We’re statisticians, not magicians, but this is close.

 Contextual bandits for shallow tests